Crave-Trinity/crave-trinity-frontend/README.md

 # CRAVE-TRINITY 🍒 MVP — Personalized Cravings Management App
+⚠️ Disclaimer: CRAVE intends to provide analytical insights based on user-logged cravings data.
+It will not offer medical predictions, diagnoses, or treatment recommendations prior to FDA SaMD approval.
+Any behavioral insights should be viewed as informational only, and users should consult a healthcare professional for medical or therapeutic guidance.

 **CRAVE-Trinity** is a watchOS/iOS/VisonOS stack built with **SwiftUI**/**SwiftData**, helping you track and manage your cravings through a clean, intuitive interface.
 Whether it’s late-night snacks or midday munchies, CRAVE ensures you stay in control.